Student Accommodation Policies

 Eligibility Assessment Committee

-The Eligibility Assessment Committee is appointed by the Director of Disability Compliance.
+The Eligibility Assessment Committee is appointed by the Associate Vice Provost of Disability Compliance.
 This committee serves as a resource for faculty, academic administrators and University students, on a case-by-case basis, in resolving disagreements that arise concerning requests for academic accommodations.
 The access coordinators will provide general information regarding determination and implementation of accommodations.
 The Dean or designated representative of the Department offering the course(s) in which the accommodation is requested may be asked to provide information to the committee.

 Formal Process – Section 504/ADA Grievance Procedure